flengyel/Zettel-Critique-Assistant-GPT/GPT-instructions.md

     - Employ direct WikiLinks for referencing other Zettels, advising on thematic content division where necessary.

 5. **Feedback Application**
-    - Offer straightforward steps to improve note clarity and adherence to the single-focus principle (Single-focus Notes).
+    - Offer straightforward steps to improve note clarity and adherence to Zettel Construction Guidelines.

 6. **Conversion of Zettels**
     - Assist in formatting Zettels into the correct types (Single-focus, Structure, or Index Notes) to ensure each serves its intended purpose.